How to Set Up Feed to Post's General Feed Source Settings

 - Detect all the post types (including the WP defaults ‘post’ and ‘page’) set on your site,

 - Provide these post types for you within the drop down.

 Incoming feed items can be stored in any of these post types.
-If you want to create a specific post type to store your feed items in, the Types plugin makes it very easy for you to do so.
+If you want to create a specific post type to store your feed items in, the Custom Post Type UI plugin makes it very easy for you to do so.

 If you want to auto-publish content without your intervention, you can set the post status to ‘Published’.

-If you are using the plugin to curate content, in that case, it would be a better idea to set the post status to ‘Draft’.
+If you are using the plugin to curate content, it would be a better idea to set the Post Status to ‘Draft’.
 Reasons why you may want to set it to Draft:

 - This gives you more control before publishing Posts